drreynolds/Math6370-codes/Problems.md

 using the midpoint rule over n equal subintervals

+## global_min

+Interactive demo that focuses on global minimization via calling the steepest-descent method repeatedly using different initial conditions.

+Key learning topics:
+* Steepest descent minimization
+* Calling functions
+* Standard math library
+* Control structures

 ## chemistry

 Example that computes equilibrium chemical densities at multiple spatial locations, given a random background temperature field, using a simple damped fixed-point iteration as the nonlinear solver.

 Key learning topics:
-* Calling external functions
+* Calling functions from other files
 * Call by reference vs call by value
-* Standard math library
-* Control structures

 ## advection